-Setting PowerDNS with MariaDB Replication
+Setting up PowerDNS with working MariaDB Replication

 I’ve been wanting to change to PowerDNS for a little but havnt got around to it.
 After taking some PTO from work and buying a bunch of new Raspberry Pi’s i figured now is as good a time as any to build this out.